codepath/android_guides/Setting-up-Travis.md

 #### Design Support Library

-If you are using [Travis](https://travis-ci.org/) for automated Android builds, you will need to make sure to include the `extra-android-m2repository` in `travis.yml`:
+If you are using [Travis](https://travis-ci.org/) for automated Android builds, you will need to make sure to include the `extra-android-m2repository` component in `travis.yml`:

 ```yaml
 language: android